It’s the time of year—Crisp, fall leaves, apple pie, and, of course, pumpkin spice.

 Whether you prefer a pumpkin spice latte or using pumpkin spice in your homemade pumpkin pie, pumpkin spice is everywhere this time of year.
 So, why not let your dog get in on the pumpkin spice fun too?

-Nowadays, humans aren’t the only ones who can enjoy this delicious flavor.
+Nowadays, humans aren’t the only ones enjoying this delicious flavor.

 There are pumpkin spice dog toys, pumpkin spice dog shampoos, and even pumpkin spice dog treats so that you can include your dog in the fun fall pumpkin spice frenzy.